Definition: A parabola is the set of points in the plane that are equidistant from a point (the focus) and a line (the directrix.)

 - In fact, you can see for yourself: in the applet below, drag the axes' unit (the "1" on the x-axis) left or right, and watch the "a" in the equation change while the parabola's shape remains absolutely constant.

 Finally, in this illustration, you can show that any two parabolas are similar by translating the first, and then dilating it, so that the final image is superposed on the second.
-(Use the sliders in order.)
+(Use the translate and dilate sliders in order.)

 A worksheet on Parabola Similarity.
 (Requires GeoGebra or other dynamic geometry software.)